 - Marvel Comics has two (aside from a few unique ones): their version of adamantium is a super-metal designed to present threats to invulnerable superheroes (the second X-Men movie states that it's synthesized in liquid form and a "hot chain" must be maintained to keep it usable).
 Vibranium is another, unusual in that it's not super-strong or super-light (though it's not bad at either) but absorbs kinetic energy (and others Depending on the Writer) far better than ordinary substances.
 If that sounds like a handy substance to put between yourself and a super-strong punch, well, that's the idea.

-- In Star Trek IV, Scotty acquires material for the whales' tank by bartering the formula for transparent aluminum.
+- In Star Trek IV: The Voyage Home, Scotty acquires material for the whales' tank by bartering the formula for transparent aluminum.
 (Surely you didn't think all those windows were made of glass?)

 - J. R. R. Tolkien's Arda has, beyond mithril, a jet-black metal called galvorn.
 Galvorn, even stronger than mithril, is invented by Eöl the Dark Elf and the secret of its making was lost when he and his son Maeglin, who also had the know-how, died.